“There was a scholar of the law who stood up to test Jesus and said, “Teacher, what must I do to inherit eternal life?”

 Likewise a Levite came to the place, and when he saw him, he passed by on the opposite side.

-But a Samaritan traveler who came upon him was moved with compassion at the sight.
+But a Samaritan traveller who came upon him was moved with compassion at the sight.

 He approached the victim, poured oil and wine over his wounds and bandaged them.